On the spectrum and ergodicity of a neutral multi-allelic Moran model: Neutral multi-allelic Moran type process with parent independent mutation

 \section{Neutral multi-allelic Moran type process with parent independent mutation}

 In this section we discuss some applications of the Theorem \ref{thm:mainspec_intro} and its consequences to the neutral multi-allelic Moran model with parent independent mutation scheme.
 We will use some well-known results on finite state reversible Markov chains and their convergence to stationarity.
-We refer the interested reader to \cite{MR1490046}, \cite{bremaud_markov_2020} and \cite{levin_markov_2017}, for further details.
-We will focus on the case where the Moran process has \emph{parent independent mutation} \cite{etheridge_mathematical_2011}.
-In this case, the Moran process is reversible.
+We refer the interested reader to \cite{bremaud_markov_2020}, \cite{levin_markov_2017} and \cite{MR1490046}, for further details.
+We will focus on the case where the Moran process has \emph{parent independent mutation} \cite{etheridge_mathematical_2011}, and thus it is reversible.
 In fact, as we claimed in Lemma \ref{thm_reversible_distrib}, the neutral Moran process with $p > 0$ is reversible if and only if its mutation matrix satisfies the \emph{parent independent} condition.
 We explicitly diagonalise the infinitesimal generator of the neutral multi-allelic Moran process with parent independent mutation rate using the multivariate Hahn and Krawtchouk polynomials, which allows us to provide an explicit expression for the transition function of this process.
 Using these results we prove Theorems \ref{thm:cutoff} and \ref{thm:TVcutoff}.